Motosacoche: History

 In 1928 they made a name in the Grand Prix, with the Motosacoche 350 M 35 ohc racing bike, built by Dougal Marchant of England, ridden to two European championship titles, 350 and 500, by Wal Handley.

 Bert le Vack joined Motosacoche in 1930.
 He had ridden in the 1914 Isle of Man Tourist Trophy and became the works rider, chief designer and tuner.
 Le Vack was killed in an accident in the Swiss Alps on 17 September 1931, while testing the Motosacoche A 50 near Bern.
 He was to present the motorbike to a Swiss Army officer.

 During the 1930s Motosacoche were eclipsed by the Norton Motorcycle Company and went into decline.
 After World War II, an unusual Marchant-designed 200 cc sv was shown in 1947, but not produced.
 In 1953 Richard Kuchen-designed German UT motorcycles were marketed under the Motosacoche name, but this was unsuccessful, and by 1956 motorcycles were no longer produced, but MAG stationary and industrial motors continued.

-The Motosacoche Brand is now held by MAJ Holding SARL in Geneva.
-The company Motosacoche S.A. started in 2020.
+Motosacoche SA, a Swiss company based in Geneva, holds the historic Motosacoche brand.
+Founded in 2020 by Swiss entrepreneur Paul Merz, the company revitalized the marque with a focus on modern electric mobility.
+In 2021, Motosacoche SA unveiled its first prototype, an e-bike, marking its reintroduction to the market.
+That same year, the official history of the brand, Motosacoche: The Story of the Legendary Swiss Motorcycle (in French), authored by Sandra Ansanay-Alex, was published in a limited edition of 1,000 copies, which has since sold out.

-An e-bike prototype is being produced, to be made public at the beginning of 2021.
-The official Motosacoche book, in French, described as "Motosacoche: the story of the legendary Swiss motorcycle" was available in 2021.
+After completing the European Union’s homologation process, Motosacoche SA commenced commercial production, delivering of its Type-A model to customers in January 2025.
+This milestone marked the brand’s return to serial manufacturing after decades of dormancy.